ShardulAswale/Beta-FaceSpace/README.md

 # Beta-FaceSpace
-this app tracks your face and locks the screen when it detects multiple faces
+This app tracks your face and locks the screen when it detects multiple faces